google/skia/site/user/api/SkPaint_Reference.md

 ## <a name='SkPaint_ReserveFlags'>Enum SkPaint::ReserveFlags</a>

-Deprecated.
+To be deprecated soon.

-soonOnly valid for Android framework.
+Only valid for Android framework.

 <pre style="padding: 1em 1em 1em 1em;width: 62.5em; background-color: #f0f0f0">
     enum <a href='#SkPaint_ReserveFlags'>ReserveFlags</a> {